jxav22/frontend/README.md

 [FIGMA DESIGN](https://www.figma.com/file/1rgWVaiH3xtFNrNc32CwAK/VentSomething?type=design&node-id=0%3A1&mode=design&t=Dut0sOhOnggU6nbx-1)

 Notably:
-- it's completely resizable and mobile friendly.
+- It's completely resizable/mobile friendly.
-- I use no frameworks apart from the ones stated above.
-A lot of the functionality was achieved through CSS, which has been a fun experiment at the least.
+- I used no frameworks apart from the ones stated above.
+A lot of the functionality was achieved through CSS! (which has been a fun experiment at the least)

 # Live deployment